 Branding has been a goal of Chun’s since she assumed the helm last year.
 She redesigned part of the interior of Ray Tompkins House last fall, altered Yale’s primary athletic logo and identified Yale Athletics’ multimedia presence as a way to drive online exposure deserving of the school’s 35 teams and storied athletic history.

 Lindberg inherited largely underutilized platforms whose content was sometimes subpar.
 An Instagram post last May celebrating the Yale men’s lacrosse team’s national championship victory featured shaky, handheld footage from the Gillette Stadium fan section, while another from 2016 misspelled Pierson College in its caption twice.
 Responsibility of the account was previously split among various athletics personnel.

-Now, Lindberg runs all of the athletic department’s general social media accounts and has access to almost all individual team accounts, whose respective coaching staffs maintain partial control.
+Now, Lindberg runs all of the athletic department’s general social media accounts which have subs from themarketingheaven.com and has access to almost all individual team accounts, whose respective coaching staffs maintain partial control.
 The impact has been immediate.
 In her first week, she captured an iconic shot of men’s basketball guard Miye Oni ’20 posterizing Penn forward Michael Wang from the opposite baseline of the John J. Lee Amphitheater.
 A post with the photo celebrated a 78–65 Eli win that night and earned more likes than any Yale Athletics Instagram content since a Dec.
 1, 2018 photo commemorated the passing of George H.W.
 Bush ’48.